Calavera

 A sugar skull, a common gift for children and decoration for the Day of the Dead.

 A calavera (Spanish – /es/ for "skull"), in the context of the Day of the Dead, is a representation of a human skull or skeleton.
-The term is often applied to edible or decorative skulls made (usually with molds) from either sugar (called Alfeñiques) or clay, used in the Mexican celebration of the Day of the Dead (Día de Muertos) and the Roman Catholic holiday All Souls' Day.
+The term is often applied to edible or decorative skulls made (usually with molds) from either sugar (called alfeñiques) or clay, used in the Mexican celebration of the Day of the Dead (Día de Los Muertos) and the Roman Catholic holiday All Souls' Day.
 Calavera can also refer to any artistic representations of skulls or skeletons, such as those in the prints of José Guadalupe Posada, or to gifts or treats in relation to the Day of the Dead.
 Some widely known calaveras are created with cane sugar, decorated with items such as colored foil, icing, beads, and sometimes objects such as feathers.
 They range in multiple colors.

 Traditional methods for producing sugar skulls with molds have been in use for a long time, though the first known mention of the sale of skeletal figures dates to the 1740s.
 The sugar skulls were originally created as gifts, to be eaten by children.
-They are sometimes now used as offerings to be placed on altars known as ofrendas ("offerings") for Día de Muertos.
+They are sometimes now used as offerings to be placed on altars known as ofrendas ("offerings") for Día de Los Muertos.
 It has been argued that the tradition has roots in indigenous celebrations, by groups including the Aztec, Mayan, and Toltec commemorations.
 It is also argued what we now call Day of the Dead is more Catholic than indigenous because the Spanish tried to eradicate indigenous religions, forcing most native traditions to hide behind the more similar Spanish ones.
 Moreover, as Stanley Brandes has argued, these skulls and skeletons have nine characteristics.
-They are: (1) ephemeral; (2) seasonal; (3) humorous; (4) secular; (5) commercial; (6) made for living people; (7) meant to be played with; (8) small and transportable; (9) made and consumed by an urban population.
-They are "lighthearted emblems of death."
+They are: